‘Just when you thought it was safe to be dead.’

-Return of the Living Dead Part II – also known as Return of the Living Dead II – is a 1987 American zombie horror comedy feature film written and directed by Ken Wiederhorn (Shock Waves; Eyes of a Stranger).
+Return of the Living Dead Part II – also known as Return of the Living Dead II – is a 1987 American zombie comedy-horror feature film written and directed by Ken Wiederhorn (Shock Waves; Eyes of a Stranger).

 This sequel to The Return of the Living Dead reunites lead actors James Karen (Frankenstein Meets the Space Monster; Time Walker; Poltergeist) and Thom Mathews (Jason Lives!
 Friday the 13th Part VI; The Vampire Hunters Club) although, having been zombified in the original they play different characters here.
 It also stars Dana Ashbrook (Waxwork; Girlfriend from Hell), Marsha Deitlein, Philip Bruns (Silent Night, Bloody Night), Michael Kenworthy (The Blob – 1988).